MusicPlayerDaemon/mpc/doc/index.rst

 :command:`seekthrough [+\-][<HH:MM:SS>]` - Seeks by hour,
    minute or seconds, hours or minutes can be omitted, relatively to the current position.
-If the duration exceeds the limit of the current song, the seek command procedes to seek through the playlist until the duration is reached.
+If the duration exceeds the limit of the current song, the seek command proceeds to seek through the playlist until the duration is reached.
    If a :samp:`+` is used, the seek is forward.
 If a :samp:`-` is used, the seek is backward.
 Forward seeking by default.